 Understanding your insurance coverage is the first step in getting your treatments covered.
 In most cases, this is going to start with your healthcare provider contacting your insurance company.
 For LENVIMA®, Specialty Pharmacies can oversee the process and assist you and your Healthcare Provider in managing your coverage.
 Specialty Pharmacies deliver specialized medicines for complex diseases.
 Your Specialty Pharmacy is an important part of your health care team.
 They will mail your medication directly to you.
 The Specialty Pharmacy will help you from the start of therapy and will be in regular contact with you throughout your treatment.

 Once your coverage has been established you can explore your alternatives.
 If your insurance covers most of your treatment costs, there may be assistance paying the copays on your medications.
-If do you not have coverage, you may be eligible for government assistance such as Medicare or Medicaid.
-If you do not qualify for these programs Eisai offers a Patient Assistance Program that may help.
+Eisai's Patient Assistance Program may be available for eligible uninsured and financially burdened patients who have been prescribed LENVIMA.
 Contact your Healthcare Provider to start understanding your coverage needs and determine eligibility for assistance.

 One of the ways you can obtain LENVIMA® is through our Specialty Pharmacy Partners.

-LENVIMA® is available through 2 Specialty Pharmacies that will mail the medication directly to you.
-Patients receiving LENVIMA® from these Specialty Pharmacies, Accredo or Biologics, will be automatically enrolled in our Enhanced Patient Support Program which will provide help throughout the treatment journey.
-Please see below for a list of services that are provided through the Enhanced Patient Support Program.
+LENVIMA® is available through 6 Specialty Pharmacies that will mail the medication directly to you.
+Patients receiving LENVIMA® from these Specialty Pharmacies—Accredo, Biologics, CVS Specialty, Onco360, Optum or US Bioservices—will be automatically enrolled in our Patient Support Program upon consent which will provide help throughout the treatment journey.
+Please see below for a list of services that are provided through the Patient Support Program.

-Coverage and financial assistance for LENVIMA® are also facilitated by eligible physician office/clinic or hospital pharmacies through participating distributors.
+Coverage and financial assistance for LENVIMA® are also available to eligible patients who fill their prescription through physician office/clinic or hospital pharmacies.

 LENVIMA® is available through eligible provider offices/clinics or hospital pharmacies.
-Patients receiving LENVIMA® can enroll in our Enhanced Patient Support Program which will provide help throughout the treatment journey via the LENVIMA® Intake Form or by calling the Eisai Assistance Program at 1-866-61-EISAI (1-866-613-4724).
+Patients receiving LENVIMA® can enroll in our Patient Support Program which will provide help throughout the treatment journey via the LENVIMA® Eisai Assistance Program Enrollment Form or by calling the Eisai Assistance Program at 1-866-61-EISAI (1-866-613-4724).

-Please see below for a list of services that are provided through the Enhanced Patient Support Program.
+Please see below for a list of services that are provided through the Patient Support Program.

 It is not known if LENVIMA is safe and effective in children.

-The most common side effects of LENVIMA in people treated for thyroid cancer include tiredness; joint and muscle pain; decreased appetite; weight loss; nausea; mouth sores; headache; vomiting; rash, redness, itching, or peeling of the skin on your hands and feet; stomach (abdomen) pain; and hoarseness.
+The most common side effects of LENVIMA in people treated for thyroid cancer include tiredness, joint and muscle pain, decreased appetite, weight loss, nausea, mouth sores, headache, vomiting, rash, redness, itching, or peeling of your skin on your hands and feet, stomach (abdomen) pain, and hoarseness.

 The information contained herein is provided for educational purposes only and is not intended to replace discussions with a health care professional.
 All decisions regarding patient care must be made with a health care professional, considering the unique characteristics of the patient.